-From 1 April 2007 onward, employees of 59 years of age and older may make use of the new Research Centres' Seniority Scheme (SROI-2007), whereby, within certain limiting conditions, they themselves can choose how they wish to reduce their working hours once they have reached the age of 59.
-The new Seniority Scheme is included in full in appendix 2 to this Collective Labour agreement.
-Until 1 April 2007 the Research Centres' Seniority Scheme applies, as included in the 2005-2006 Collective Labour Agreement for Research Institutes.
+Employees of 59 years of age and older may make use of the Research Centres' Seniority Scheme (SROI-2007), whereby, within certain limiting conditions, they themselves can choose how they wish to reduce their working hours once they have reached the age of 59.
+The Seniority Scheme is included in full in appendix 2 to this Collective Labour agreement.
+Until 1 April 2007 the Research Centres' Seniority Scheme applied, as included in the 2005-2006 Collective Labour Agreement for Research Institutes.